-How do the leaders in cosmetics integrate employee experience to maximize the customer experience?
+How are leading cosmetics companies integrating employee experience to maximize the customer experience?

 Marketing 5.0 aims to dispel the misconception that machines are replacing humans.
 In reality, man and machine will work together to add value to the customer experience.